Events / Schedule updated 6/30//2018

 The majority of our trail work is in the remote

-backcountry that Forest trail crews find it harder to
+backcountry that Forest trail crews find it too hard to

 access.
-We use trail bikes to access these remote trails &
+We use motorized trail bikes to access these remote trails and

 perform work to keep these trails open to everyone.
 If you